 - Passing L3P Exam within the last 6 months.

 Once Steps 1-5 are completed, you’ll be able to schedule your Practicum, where you will serve as an Appeals Judge for a Large Tournament.

 After the first event (your LTHJ Practicum) you will need an assessment/recommendation from the Head Judge of the event.
 Regardless if you receive your recommendation or not, you’ll complete an event-based self review covering both areas you excelled in, and those areas that need improvement, including any steps you plan to take to improve those skills before the next practical.

 After receiving a successful Practicum Review, you’ll be awarded the LTHJ Badge.
 It is our recommendation that new Large Tournament Head Judges continue to serve as appeals judges 1-2 more times before acting as a sole or Primary Head Judge, as they continue to grow and tone their skills in their new role.

 If you previously held a Grand Prix Head Judge Certification, and are interested in obtaining your Large Tournament Head Judge Badge please let us know!
 We still ask that you complete the necessary L3 modules on Judgeacademy.com, in order to ensure that you are up to date and current, and to understand what has been taught/expected of those L3s serving as your Team Leads.

-We also ask for recommendation review from a former GPHJ(or current LTHJ), and a Sign-off from a Tournament Organizer for whom you have served as a Head Judge for a large event (410+ players) previously, as well as a general self-review to help internalize what pillars/skills may have become rusty and how you plan to work towards polishing those skills as a LTHJ.
+We also ask for a short recommendation review from a former GPHJ(or current LTHJ) or a Sign-off from a Tournament Organizer for whom you have served as a Head Judge for a large event (410+ players) previously, as well as a general self-review to help internalize what pillars/skills may have become rusty and how you plan to work towards polishing those skills as a LTHJ.